SwarnenduDasKW/Country-Capital-Flag/README.md

 1. The quiz has hardcoded countries.
 Need to work with random data
 2. Show the flag of the country in the quiz page
-3. Implement scoring system
+3. Implement scoring system - Done
-4. The footer doesn't stay at the bottom of the home page when list becomes smaller
+4. The footer doesn't stay at the bottom when the country list becomes smaller (basically when you search for a country) The code to keep footer at the bottom is done for the quiz page but need a generic solution.
-5. Don't like the white background
+5. Don't like the white background - Done
-6. The Navbar disappears on scrolling
+6. The Navbar disappears on scrolling - It's not hapenning now.
-7. Upon loadin of the quiz page if user clicks of previous button the application crashes.
+7. Upon loading of the quiz page if user clicks of previous button the application crashes. - Disabled the previous button on the 1st question and the next button on the last question
+8. Remember the previous answers so that user can see the chosen answers. - Done
+9. Remove the "Check Answer" and Score.
+Replace that by Submit button.
+A report will popup showing user's selection and correct answer and score.
+10.